charleskorb/azure-powershell/src/DesktopVirtualization/docs/Update-AzWvdHostPool.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`AGENTUPDATEMAINTENANCEWINDOW <IMaintenanceWindowPatchProperties[]>`: List of maintenance windows.
+AGENTUPDATEMAINTENANCEWINDOW <IMaintenanceWindowPatchProperties[]>: List of maintenance windows.
 Maintenance windows are 2 hours long.
   - `[DayOfWeek <DayOfWeek?>]`: Day of the week.
   - `[Hour <Int32?>]`: The update start hour of the day.
 (0 - 23)

-`INPUTOBJECT <IDesktopVirtualizationIdentity>`: Identity Parameter
+INPUTOBJECT <IDesktopVirtualizationIdentity>: Identity Parameter
   - `[ApplicationGroupName <String>]`: The name of the application group
   - `[ApplicationName <String>]`: The name of the application within the specified application group
   - `[DesktopName <String>]`: The name of the desktop within the specified desktop group
   - `[HostPoolName <String>]`: The name of the host pool within the specified resource group
   - `[Id <String>]`: Resource identity path
   - `[MsixPackageFullName <String>]`: The version specific package full name of the MSIX package within specified hostpool
+  - `[OperationId <String>]`: The Guid of the operation.
+  - `[PrivateEndpointConnectionName <String>]`: The name of the private endpoint connection associated with the Azure resource
   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[ScalingPlanName <String>]`: The name of the scaling plan.
   - `[ScalingPlanScheduleName <String>]`: The name of the ScalingPlanSchedule